asclaudino/finance-wrapped/README.md

 # Finance Wrapped

-Finance Wrapped is a humble, full‑stack financial application developed as a project for an internship interview.
-It combines a FastAPI‑driven backend with a Next.js‑powered frontend to deliver a responsive financial dashboard with smooth animations and a creative Spotify integration.
+Finance Wrapped is a full‑stack financial application developed as a project for an internship interview.
+It combines a FastAPI‑driven/PostgreSQL backend with a Next.js‑powered frontend to deliver a responsive financial dashboard with smooth animations and a creative Spotify integration.

 ---

 ## Overview & Architecture

-This project is a modest yet fully integrated solution where the backend and frontend work in harmony to deliver real‑time financial data and a unique user experience.
+This project is a modest yet fully integrated solution where the backend and frontend work together to deliver financial data and a unique user experience.
 Built with FastAPI for the backend and Next.js for the frontend, Finance Wrapped exemplifies:

 - **Backend & Data Integration**:
   The backend, powered by FastAPI, serves financial data via a RESTful API.
-Data is populated using a CSV generator script, which simulates and tests various financial scenarios.
+Data is populated using a CSV generator script, which generates random financial transactions/savings.
 The backend runs on a Python virtual environment (venv) to ensure dependency isolation and stability.

 - **Frontend**:
-  The frontend is built with Next.js and styled using modern CSS frameworks.
-It features intuitive animations for a smooth user experience and integrates a Spotify component to pull in music data, adding an innovative twist to financial insights.
+  The frontend is built with Next.js.
+It features intuitive animations with framer-motion package for a smooth user experience and integrates a Spotify component to pull in music data, adding an innovative twist to financial insights.

 - **Overall Integration**:
-  Both parts communicate via clean, well‑documented RESTful endpoints.
-The project’s architecture is straightforward, clean, and designed to demonstrate the ability to learn and implement new technologies quickly.
+  Both parts communicate via RESTful endpoints.

 ---